thegenemyers/MERQURY.FK/README.md

 to the contig's length in bases, and its' position is (x,y) where x = # of maternal hap-mers, and y = # of paternal hap-mers, in the contig.

+The -k option works similarly to CNplot save that the short-cut file is \<out\>.hpi.

 <br>

 <a name="MerquryFK"></a>